ec-europa/platform-dev/profiles/common/modules/features/news/README.md

 ## Communities configuration:

 ### Propose News for publication
 - A Member can create a news as any other content.
-When the news is saved, it will remain ad "Draft" or "Needs Review".
+When the news is saved, it will remain ad "Draft" or "Needs Review".<br />
 To request approval from community manager the news must be saved with the moderation state of "Needs Review".

 ### Community News
-- A Member can see private news according to his membership by going to the community page.
+- A Member can see private news according to his membership by going to the community page.<br />
 The community page will filter the news of this community for its members.

 ### Public News
 - A User can see featured public news on the homepage